Indochina Link Vietnam

 Foreign Loan Reports (SBV)

 Foreign loans exceeding one year must be registered with the State Bank of Vietnam under Circular 12/2022/TT-NHNN.
+Even short-term deferred import payments qualify as foreign debt and require monthly SBV reporting from day one.
 Changes to loan terms — interest rate, maturity, repayment schedule — require re-registration.
-Periodic reporting on loan drawdown and repayment status is required.
+Late registration carries fines of VND 40-60 million (~USD 1,600-2,400) for organizations under Decree 340/2025/ND-CP.

 Labor Reports